Ham salad is a deli favorite that’s easy to make at home! It’s perfect for school or work lunches and it’s a great way to use up leftover ham.

 Can you freeze ham salad that has mayonnaise in it?

-No, freezing ham salad isn’t a good idea.
+No, freezing this recipe isn’t a good idea.
 While it’s safe to freeze ham salad with mayonnaise, the mayo will separate and affect the quality of the dish.

 How long is prepared ham salad good for?